MaSys/author-books-ng/README.md

 ## Author Controller

-Now that we have created the models, let's create the controllers. before we start, as we have many actions in the API, the final code of the Authors controller will be too big, so I have separated the controller into actions, each action will be in a separated file.
+Before we start, as we have many actions in the API, the final code of the Authors controller will be too big, so I have separated the controller into actions, each action will be in a separated file.

 #### Index Controller
+List all authors.
 [here](https://github.com/MaSys/authorBooks/blob/master/app/scripts/controllers/authors.index.js)
 #### New Controller
+To create a new author.
 [here](https://github.com/MaSys/authorBooks/blob/master/app/scripts/controllers/authors.new.js)
 #### Edit Controller
-[here](https://github.com/MaSys/authorBooks/blob/master/app/scripts/controllers/authors.edit.js)
+To edit an exist author [here](https://github.com/MaSys/authorBooks/blob/master/app/scripts/controllers/authors.edit.js)
 #### Show Controller
+View details of an author.
 [here](https://github.com/MaSys/authorBooks/blob/master/app/scripts/controllers/authors.show.js)

-now that we have created the author controllers, we have to create templates and routes.
+now we have to create templates and routes.

 modify your $routeProvider in app.js file to look like this: [here line:23](https://github.com/MaSys/authorBooks/blob/master/app/scripts/app.js#L23)